 - Date the form

-- Identify the site (land at Ferry Road, Felixstowe)
+- Identify the site (land west of Ferry Road, Felixstowe)

 - Indicate clearly whether you are supporting or opposing the application

-- State you interest in the proposed development (such as neighbour, resident, parent etc)
+- State your interest in the proposed development (such as neighbour, resident, parent etc)

 - Clearly and briefly comment on the current proposed scheme.

 IN YOUR OWN WORDS YOU MAY WISH TO INCLUDE THE FOLLOWING POINTS: